Close

 No doubt about it, divorce is a challenging time.
 Even if you feel confident in your decision, take advantage of available support to help you through the process.
 Military OneSource offers these resources:

 • Non-medical counseling: Talking to a counselor can help reduce stress and keep you mission-ready.
-You can access counseling face-to-face, online, by phone or by video chat.
+You can access counseling face-to-face, via online chat, by phone or by video.

-• Health and wellness coaching: Don’t let your basic health habits slide.
-Partner with a Military OneSource health and wellness coach to set goals and create a plan to take care of yourself, manage stress and make positive life changes.
+• Health and wellness coaching: Partner with a Military OneSource health and wellness coach to set goals and create a plan to take care of yourself, manage stress and make positive life changes.

 • Chill Drills by Military OneSource: Pause to refresh and recharge with simple mindfulness exercises to help you relax your mind and body.
 Download for free on Google Play or the App Store.

-• Financial counseling: Take control of your finances and get on top of your budget as your financial situation may change in your divorce.
-The Department of Defense offers a number of financial counseling options to assist you in getting your finances in order to make the process easier.
+• Financial counseling: Get on top of your budget as your financial situation may change in your divorce.
+Free financial counseling can help you get your finances in order to make the process easier.

 Helping your children deal with divorce

-Even if your children aren’t showing their struggle outwardly, it’s important to recognize how this change in your family may be affecting them.
+Even if your children aren’t showing their struggle outwardly, it’s important to recognize how this change in your family may affect them.

 Effect of divorce on military benefits

-Until your divorce is final, you may retain your identification card and continue to receive your commissary, exchange and health care benefits.
+Until the divorce is final, the non-military spouse may retain their identification card and continue to receive commissary, exchange and health care benefits.
 Other benefits that will be affected include:

 • Installation housing: You will typically lose installation family housing within 30 days of the service member or other family members moving out due to a divorce.